KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### Pull Request Branches

-We are DjangoCon website maintainers and the DjangoCon US website repo is our origin.

 This is why the pull request instructions are different.

-As a DjangoCon US website maintainer, we are able to fetch updates made to the DjangoCon US website repo into a hidden folder named .git in our local development environment.
+* As a DjangoCon US website maintainer, we are able to fetch updates made to the DjangoCon US website repo into a hidden folder named .git in our local development environment.
 These updates will include branches made directly to the DjangoCon US website repo, but they will not include branches made through a fork, because they come from outside of the origin.

-Branches made through a fork need to be pulled individually into our local development environment.
+* Branches made through a fork need to be pulled individually into our local development environment.

 </td></tr>